 As we mentioned above, both gas and electric furnaces need maintenance, especially to operate as safely as possible.
 We also mentioned how gas furnaces aren’t inherently dangerous, and this is true!
-As long as you keep up on your maintenance appointments, we’ll be able to spot trouble before it even starts.
+As long as you keep up with your maintenance appointments, we’ll be able to spot trouble before it even starts.

-Still, when you have any appliance that’s powered by natural gas, there will be a minimal risk.
+Still, when you have any appliance that’s powered by natural gas, there will be a minute risk.
 This is why it’s important to have your home equipped with carbon monoxide detectors!
 But also, some homeowners do opt to go with an electric furnace so they don’t have to worry about this factor at all, especially if all the other appliances in their home are already electric.